 Balboa Island in Newport Beach | Homes for Sale on Balboa Island

-There is another way to arrive on Balboa Island is via the Balboa Island ferry.
-The ferry holds three automobiles, pedestrians and bikes, and crosses from the Balboa Peninsula to the island.
+Another way to arrive on Balboa Island is via the Balboa Island ferry.
+The ferry holds three automobiles, pedestrians, and bikes, and crosses from the Balboa Peninsula to the island.
 It is not unusual to see seals, and other sea life along the way!
 The Balboa Island Ferry was originated in 1909.
-The Balboa Island ferry is a three car ferry which transports vehicles, people and their bicycles to and from Balboa Island and the Balboa Peninsula.
+The Balboa Island ferry is a three-car ferry which transports vehicles, people and their bicycles to and from Balboa Island and the Balboa Peninsula.
 It is a brief journey, but enjoyable just the same.

-Balboa Island also has a boardwalk that surrounds the islands and and if you decide to walk around the main island and the little island, it is approximately a 3 mile walk.
+Balboa Island also has a boardwalk that surrounds the islands and if you decide to walk around the main island and the little island, it is approximately a 3-mile walk.
 What a great walk to start or end the day by walking or jogging around the island.
 Many of the residents and visitors bring their dogs as well.

 Balboa Island in Newport Beach was considered a place to go for summer vacations.
 Many of the Balboa Island homes did not have heaters, so these homes were used during the summer months, and many were often closed up for the winter.
 Tourists and families came to visit Balboa Island during the summer months and enjoy the climate in Newport Beach.

 The growth of Balboa Island was slow initially, however in 1916 Balboa Island officially became part of the City of Newport Beach.